 In Florida and Georgia, Helene caused damage to among other venues, Dick Howser Stadium, Florida State’s baseball facility, and Augusta National, home of The Masters tournament, where downed trees blocked an entrance to the course.

 Several big league teams donated millions of dollars toward hurricane relief victims.
-The list covers Tepper Sports and Entertainment, parent company of the NFL Carolina Panthers and Major League Soccer’s Charlotte FC; AMB Sports and Entertainment, parent firm of the NFL Atlanta Falcons and MLS Atlanta United FC; the NFL’s Tampa Bay Buccaneers and Houston Texans; plus the NBA’s Charlotte Hornets and NHL’s Tampa Bay Lightning.
+The list covers Tepper Sports and Entertainment, parent company of the NFL Carolina Panthers and Major League Soccer’s Charlotte FC; AMB Sports and Entertainment, parent firm of the NFL Atlanta Falcons and MLS Atlanta United FC; the NFL’s Tampa Bay Buccaneers and Houston Texans; and the NBA’s Charlotte Hornets and NHL’s Tampa Bay Lightning.

-In addition, Charlotte’s minor league baseball and hockey teams, the Knights and Checkers, have both organized disaster relief efforts at their facilities, Truist Field and Bojangles Coliseum.
+In addition, Charlotte’s minor league baseball and hockey teams, the Knights and Checkers, both organized disaster relief efforts at their facilities, Truist Field and Bojangles Coliseum.
 The Checkers’ program is tied to their opening weekend home games, Oct.
-18-19; fans who donate supplies at the arena that weekend receive a free ticket to the Oct.
+18-19; fans who donate supplies at the arena receive a free ticket to the Oct.
 26 contest against the Cleveland Monsters.

 As part of the return to normal, some live music events went on as scheduled, such as the International Bluegrass Music Association festival in Raleigh, North Carolina.
 The IBMA pushed back its outdoor activities to late afternoon last Friday.
 As the skies cleared at 5 p.m., Red Hat Amphitheater played host to Sierra Ferrell, Sam Bush, Rhonda Vincent & the Rage and Crying Uncle Bluegrass Band.
 The show drew a big crowd to the 5,900-seat facility run by Live Nation.